Fisher (musician)

-Paul Nicholas Fisher, known by the stage name Fisher (stylised as FISHER) is an Australian music producer.
-He was nominated for the 2018 ARIA Award for Best Dance Release as well as the Best Dance Recording category at the 61st Annual Grammy Awards for his solo single "Losing It".
+Paul Nicholas Fisher (born 5 November 1985), known by the stage name and last name Fisher (stylised in all caps), is an Australian music producer.
+He has been nominated for several awards, including ARIA Music Awards, Grammy Awards and Ranked the No. 7 on top 100 DJ Mag in 2025.

-Career

-Surfing
+Early life and surfing career

-Fisher was a pro surfer on the World Qualifying Series before starting a career in music.
+Fisher was born and raised on the Gold Coast where he attended Palm Beach Currumbin State High School.
+He pursued a professional surfing career early in his life and competed in the World Surf League Qualifying Series for multiple years before retiring from the sport to start a music career in 2012.

-Music
+Music career

 Fisher was one half of the DJ duo Cut Snake.
 The group was formed with fellow surfer Leigh "Sedz" Sedley.
 The duo started DJing together while traveling on the pro surfing circuit.

 Fisher later went solo and started releasing house music tracks under the stage name Fisher.
-In June 2017, Fisher released his debut single "Ya Kidding", followed by the EP "Oi Oi" in November 2017, which includes the tracks "Stop It" and "Ya Didn't".
+In June 2017, Fisher released his debut single "Ya Kidding", followed by the EP Oi Oi in November 2017, which includes the tracks "Stop It" and "Ya Didn't".

 In March 2018, Fisher released "Crowd Control".
 "Crowd Control" came in at number 116 in the Triple J Hottest 100 of 2018.

 In July 2018, Fisher released "Losing It" which reached number one on the ARIA Club Tracks Chart and made the top 50 on Billboard's Hot Dance/Electronic Songs, Dance/Mix Show Airplay, and Dance Club Songs, the latter becoming his first number one in the United States.
 "Losing It" also garnered Fisher his first Grammy nomination for "Best Dance Recording" at the 2019 Grammys.
 "Losing It" came in at number 2 in the Triple J Hottest 100 of 2018.

 On 10 May 2019, Fisher released "You Little Beauty", which became his second number one on the Dance Club Songs chart.
 "You Little Beauty" came in at number 53 in the Triple J Hottest 100 of 2019.

 On 20 March 2020, Fisher released "Freaks", the lead single from his extended play of the same name.
 The EP was released on 31 March, alongside the second single “Wanna Go Dancin’”.

+On 8 July 2022, Fisher released World, Hold On (Fisher rework), a remix of the 2006 song by Bob Sinclar featuring Steve Edwards.
+This was Fisher's first remix release.

+In 2023, Fisher released singles "Take It Off", and "Atmosphere".

+In 2024, alongside Chris Lake and Sante Sansone, Fisher released a remix of "Somebody That I Used to Know", titled Somebody (2024).
+He also released singles "Boost Up" and "Ocean", which are collaborations with Flowdan and AR/CO respectively.